nnsW3/ExclusiveDelegateResolver/README.md

 Don't see your chain?
 Feel free to deploy your own!

-Deploys on EVM equivalent chains can be run with the following command on any chain the canonical ImmutableCreate2Factory and Delegatexyz are deployed:
+Deploys on EVM equivalent chains can be run with the following command on any chain where the canonical ImmutableCreate2Factory and Delegatexyz are deployed:

 ```shell
 $ forge script DeployEVM --rpc-url <your_rpc_url> --private-key <your_private_key>